Nash multiplicities and resolution invariants: Rees algebras and their use in resolution of singularities

 \subsubsection{Invariants}

 When it comes to the construction of the resolution function, we use invariants of the varieties in order to assign a value (in fact, a set of values) to each point reflecting the complexity of the singularities.
 Examples \ref{ex:HS} and \ref{ex:mult} give upper semicontinuous functions which are often useful for this construction.\\ \\ As a first coordinate of the resolution function $F_X$, we can consider the Hilbert-Samuel function or the multiplicity at each point.
 In particular, we will be interested in considering the multiplicity.
 We will compare the values of $F_X$ at different points using the lexicographical order, and this first coordinate will allow us to focus already on the stratum of maximum value of the multiplicity in $X$.\\ \\ For each $\xi \in \mathrm{\underline{Max}\, mult}(X)$, we know that we can attach a local presentation and an algebra $\mathcal{G}^{(n)}_X$ for the multiplicity.
-We have said already that the order of $\mathcal{G}_X^{(n)}$ at $\xi $ is the most important resolution invariant at $\xi $.
-Therefore, let us take it as the second coordinate of $F_X$.\\ \\ For the following coordinates, we will use the orders $\mathrm{ord}_{\xi }\mathcal{G}_X^{(n-i)}$ of the eliminations in \ref{Prop_elim} for $i=1,\ldots ,n-d$ (see \ref{thm:existe_elim_d}), where $d$ is the dimension of $X$:
+We have already said that the order of $\mathcal{G}_X^{(n)}$ at $\xi $ is the most important resolution invariant at $\xi $.
+Therefore, let us take it as the second coordinate of $F_X$.\\ \\ If $X$ is a $d$-dimensional variety, then it can be shown that there are suitable admissible projections to smooth $(n-i)$- dimensional schemes $V^{(n-i)}$, and elimination algebras ${\mathcal G}^{(n-i)}$, $i=1,\ldots, n-d$.
+For the following coordinates, we will use the orders $\mathrm{ord}_{\xi }\mathcal{G}_X^{(n-i)}$ of the eliminations as in \ref{Prop_elim} (6), for $i=1,\ldots ,n-d$ (see \ref{thm:existe_elim_d}):

 These invariants behave well under weak equivalence of Rees algebras.
 More precisely:

 \begin{Rem} Two weakly equivalent Rees algebras $\mathcal{G}$ and $\mathcal{G}'$ share their resolution invariants and hence the constructive resolution of each of them induces the constructive resolution of the other one.
 This follows from the fact that all invariants that we consider for the construction or the resolution functions derive from Hironaka's order function (\cite[10.3]{Br_G-E_V},\cite[4.11, 4.15]{E_V97}) together with Corollary \ref{cor:ord_weak_eq}.
 In particular, this is the case for Rees algebras coming from different local presentations once we have fixed an immersion (see \ref{subsec:eq_RA}). \end{Rem}